What Are Checkpoint Inhibitors for Mesothelioma?

 Most mesothelioma doctors use immune checkpoint inhibitors with other treatments.
 Numerous clinical trials have shown that using checkpoint inhibitors as part of a larger mesothelioma treatment plan can help improve overall survival.

-As of May 2024, Opdivo and Yervoy are the only checkpoint inhibitors approved as first-line treatments, with Keytruda being used as a second-line treatment in some cases.
-However, you or a loved one may qualify to access other types of immune checkpoint inhibitors through clinical trials.
+As of 2025, the FDA has approved Opdivo, Yervoy, and Keytruda as first-line immune checkpoint inhibitors for mesothelioma.
+However, you or a loved one may be able to access other types of immune checkpoint inhibitors through clinical trials.

 Clinical Trials Testing Checkpoint Inhibitors and Mesothelioma